shermand100/PiNodeXMR/README.md

 - *Mining:* TBH it's a feature I expected people to ask for and it was simple enough to implement so it's included.
 The Raspberry Pi is absolutely unsuitable for this purpose, but there it is.
 Enter your address on the right and the page will confirm submission with a read-back.
 Hit start (once all previous instances of the node have been stopped) and enjoy your sub 1H/s.
 Setting mining intensity (default 50%) can  be found in the build/developer notes at the end of this manual.
+A final note on this, now I've updated to v2 of this project and RandomX has come along mining is even less suitable in a Pi.
+However I intend to step away from making disk images and instead produce installing scripts so this software can be installed on devices other than Pis.
+Then this feature may once again have a use.

 - *Update:* This version has the auto-update removed.
 This is to prevent downtime at inconvenient times if you rely on this as a remote node.
-I will try new released Monero versions on my test node before activating your update button and inform you which “--strip” setting to use for the update.
+I will try newly released Monero versions on my test node before activating your update button and inform you which “--strip” setting to use for the update.
 This seems the safest way to avoid bricking nodes.

 - *Shutdown:* To gently shutdown+power off the node use the stop buttons as  normal and then hit this “shutdown” button.
 It will complete it's shutdown process in 60 seconds.

 - *Kill:* (Not power off) Try not to use this, but it's there.
 I guess it's in case you cant remember what mode your node is in and the “status” page isn't helping.
 Ideally use each stop button in turn for a safe shutdown then maybe you could hit this to be sure?
 Dunno, this'll probably disappear in a future release.